thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 Use "js-" prefixed classes (or data attributes such as date-js="something" for JavaScript hooks.
 Don't ever style these, and don't bind JavaScript other classes or IDs.

+## Resources

+* [Sass Meister](http://sassmeister.com/) is an online IDE that on-the-fly shows what CSS Sass outputs when compiled.

 ## To do [GG: Added]